JudeWillmer/Microsoft-Intune-Administration-Lab/03 - Endpoint Security/README.md

 ## Implementation

-I created a **Windows BitLocker policy** within Microsoft Intune Endpoint Security to centrally configure disk encryption requirements for managed Windows devices.

-The policy was configured to require device encryption and use **XTS-AES 256-bit** as the encryption method for operating system drives, fixed data drives, and removable data drives.
+I created the **Windows - BitLocker Disk Encryption** policy within **Microsoft Intune Endpoint Security** to centrally configure disk encryption requirements for managed Windows devices.
+The policy required device encryption and configured **XTS-AES 256-bit** encryption for operating system, fixed data, and removable data drives.

-For operating system drives, I enabled enforcement of the drive encryption type and configured **Full encryption**.
-This ensures that the entire operating system drive is protected rather than encrypting only used disk space.

-I also enabled the configuration for recovering BitLocker-protected operating system drives, providing support for recovery scenarios where access to an encrypted device may need to be restored.
+For operating system drives, I enforced **Full encryption** to protect the entire drive rather than only used disk space.
+I also enabled BitLocker operating system drive recovery configuration to support scenarios where access to an encrypted device may need to be restored.

 ---